wraith13/vscode-tips-and-tricks/README.md

 ![command palette](/media/command_p.png)

-## Learning keybindings
+## Reference keybindings

-All commands are in the command palette.
+All of the commands are in the command palette with the associated key binding (if it exists).
 If you forget what the key binding is use the command palette to help you out.

 ## Quick open